 - 1. Following Phase 1, a Florida-licensed engineer or architect is required to perform a phase-one inspection, a phase-two milestone inspection is necessary, it may involve materials testing, probing or removal of finishes, or non-destructive testing such as ground penetrating radar. - 2.
-A report describing the manner and type of inspections, stating whether unsafe or dangerous conditions were observed, identifying, and describing the extent of any substantial structural deterioration, and recommending maintenance, repairs or replacement of structural components as appropriate.

-3. Failure to progress required repairs within a year of the phase-two inspection report submission requires the municipal authority to assess if the building is safe for continued occupancy.17

-The structural integrity reserve studies require reserves to be funded and the study then determines the reserve funds required for future major repairs and replacement of the common area based on visual inspection of the common areas.
+A report describing the manner and type of inspections, stating whether unsafe or dangerous conditions were observed, identifying, and describing the extent of any substantial structural deterioration, and recommending maintenance, repairs or replacement of structural components as appropriate. - 3.
+Failure to progress required repairs within a year of the phase-two inspection report submission requires the municipal authority to assess if the building is safe for continued occupancy.
+17 the reserve funds required for future major repairs and replacement of the common area based on visual inspection of the common areas.
 The requirements of the individual study per building includes the following.